mariahlaqua/society-for-the-appreciation-of-capybaras-authentication/README.md

 - [ ] Configure sessions (this is started) :warning:
 - [ ] Google ReCaptchav3 on forms :warning:
 - [ ] The UI is ugly :warning:
+- [ ] Move session configuration into its own file

 ### A note on the tests